buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 Mechanical trap

-When 10 or more kilograms are placed on the trap's pressure plate, a hidden trapdoor in the ceiling opens, releasing a 3-meter-diameter sphere made entirely of stone.
+When 10 or more kilograms are placed on the trap' \*\*s pressure plate, a hidden trapdoor in the ceiling opens, releasing a 3-meter-diameter sphere made entirely of stone.

 By succeeding on a DC 20 Survival check, a character can notice the trapdoor and pressure plate.
 If an examination of the floor is accompanied by a successful DC 20 Survival check, it will reveal the presence of the pressure plate through the difference in structure of the flooring that accommodates it.
 The same check performed while checking the ceiling will reveal the presence of a trapdoor.
 Wedging an iron spike or another object under the pressure plate will prevent the trap from triggering.

 Activation of the sphere causes all creatures present to roll for initiative.
 The sphere rolls initiative with a +8 bonus.

 During its round, the sphere moves 18 meters in a straight line.
-The sphere can move through a creature's space, and creatures can move through the space it occupies, treating it as difficult terrain.
+The sphere can move through a creature' \*\*s space, and creatures can move through the space it occupies, treating it as difficult terrain.

-Whenever the sphere enters a creature's space or a creature enters its space while the sphere is rolling, the creature must succeed on a DC 15 Reflex Saving Throw or take 55 (10d10) bludgeoning damage and fall prone.
+Whenever the sphere enters a creature' \*\*s space or a creature enters its space while the sphere is rolling, the creature must succeed on a DC 15 Reflex Saving Throw or take 55 (10d10) bludgeoning damage and fall prone.

 The sphere stops when it hits a wall or similar barrier.
 It cannot turn corners, but skilled dungeon builders incorporate slight curves and curving turns in adjacent passages that allow the sphere to continue moving.

 With 2 Actions, a creature within 1 meter of the sphere can attempt to slow it down by succeeding on a DC 20 Fortitude Saving Throw with Strength.
-If the check succeeds, the sphere's speed is reduced by 3 meters.
-If the sphere's speed drops to 0, it stops moving and is no longer a threat.
+If the check succeeds, the sphere' \*\*s speed is reduced by 3 meters.
+If the sphere' \*\*s speed drops to 0, it stops moving and is no longer a threat.

 **Collapsing Ceiling**